 In August, 2012, the City of Austin updated its Drought Contingency Plan and Water Conservation Plan to better align drought triggers with LCRA lake level triggers and to ensure sustainable water policy within the City of Austin during a long-term drought.
 The revisions include an earlier "awareness" stage at 1.4 MAF combined storage as well as provisions that promote efficient irrigation and allow tree care even in later drought stages.

-For most of 2012 the City implemented Stage 2 of its Drought Contingency Plan, which includes a one-day-per-week watering schedule.
+Again in 2013, as was the case for most of 2012, the City implemented Stage 2 of its Drought Contingency Plan, which includes a one-day-per-week watering schedule.

 10. Stakeholder Committee